pdgcam/CSD3/README.md

 - ``` slurm_submit.peta4-knl ``` is for running KNL jobs
 - ``` slurm_submit.wilkes2 ``` is for running GPU jobs

-Within each SLURM Template, the lines beginning #SBATCH are directives to the batch system.
+Within each SLURM template, lines beginning ``` #SBATCH ``` are directives to the batch system.
 The rest of each directive specifies arguments to the sbatch command.
 SLURM stops reading directives at the first executable (i.e. non-blank, and doesn’t begin with #) line.

 Lauching a lob requires both mandatory parameters and accesories ones.